-- Not operating the UAS over a crowd of people without informing every person in the crowd that you are operating the UAS.
+- For all Category 3 UAS, not operating the UAS over a crowd of people without informing every person in the crowd that you are operating the UAS.

 - Not operating the UAS over any individual that is unaware you are operating the UAS.

-- Reporting all incidents, including near misses, to the office of Risk Management and Regulatory Compliance.
+- Reporting all incidents, including near misses, to the Office of Institutional Risk Management.

 - Taking all reasonable measures to avoid violations of areas normally considered private.